 P.S.
-As Colorado elopement and adventure wedding photographers, we pride ourselves on not just documenting your elopement or small mountain wedding, but helping you plan out all the little details as well — like helping you sort out how to elope without offending family.
-We’ve been in your shoes with our own elopement, and that’s why we’re in this industry in the first place.
-We want to help.
+As an elopement and adventure wedding photographer, I pride myself on not just documenting your elopement or small mountain wedding, but helping you navigate the little details as well — like helping you sort out how to elope without offending family.
+I’ve been in your shoes with my own elopement, and I don’t believe you have to go through this process alone.

 Check out some of our favorite elopement and adventure wedding planning resources:

 Empowering You To Have Your Adventure Elopement, Your Way

 Colorado Elopement Photographers + Adventure Wedding Photographers